The SSA22 HI Tomography Survey (SSA22-HIT). I. Data Set and Compiled Redshift Catalog: Summary figures for spectroscopically confirmed objects in SSA22-HIT

 \section{Summary figures for spectroscopically confirmed objects in SSA22-HIT}

 In Figure~\ref{fig:summary4HIT}, we show the spectral and imaging data of the 198 spectroscopically confirmed objects in the SSA22-HIT survey (Section~\ref{sec:zid_HIT}).
-The same figure set is also available via our website: \url{https://www.icrr.u-tokyo.ac.jp/~mawatari/HIT/PDR/}.
+The same figure set is also available via our website\footnote{\url{https://www.icrr.u-tokyo.ac.jp/~mawatari/HIT/PDR/}}.
 There are six types of information for each object.
-First, at the top of the figure, the name, category, target priority, R.A., Dec., magnitude, spectroscopic redshift, and redshift quality flag (see Section~\ref{sec:ap_HITcat}) are listed.
+First, at the top of the figure, the name, category, target priority, R.A., decl., magnitude, spectroscopic redshift, and redshift quality flag (see Section~\ref{sec:ap_HITcat}) are listed.
 Next, we show the observed one-dimensional spectra as well as the template spectrum used to determine the redshift (Section~\ref{sec:zid_HIT}).
-The observed spectra are smoothed with 5- and 39-pixel box-car kernels, which are shown by the black and red lines, respectively.
-The associated error spectra are also shown by the grey and light-red lines.
-The vertical dot-dashed lines represent the wavelengths of the possible emission/absorption lines.
+The observed spectra are smoothed with 5 and 39 pixel box-car kernels, which are shown by the black and red lines, respectively.
+The associated error spectra are also shown by the gray and light-red lines.
+The vertical dotted-dashed lines represent the wavelengths of the possible emission/absorption lines.
 The yellow and green shaded regions correspond to the wavelength range used to analyze the foreground H\,{\sc i} Ly$\alpha$ absorption and the atmospheric absorption bands, respectively.
 Third, below the one-dimensional spectra, the original and smoothed two-dimensional spectral images are shown.
 We show not only the whole wavelength range but also the rest-frame 50\,\AA\ ranges around the Ly$\alpha$, O\,{\sc i} (1302.17\,\AA\ in the rest-frame), C\,{\sc iv} (1548.19\,\AA\ and 1550.77\,\AA), He\,{\sc ii} (1640.35\,\AA), and C\,{\sc iii}] (1906.68\,\AA\ and 1908.73\,\AA).
-Fourth, the multi-band stamp images are shown, where the panel size is $24$\arcsec $\times 24$\arcsec.
+Fourth, the multiband stamp images are shown, where the panel size is $24$\arcsec $\times 24$\arcsec.
 In each panel, the superposed cyan circle and rectangle represent the 2\arcsec diameter aperture put on the given object and the assigned DEIMOS slit, respectively.
-Fifth, at the bottom-left of the figure, the spectral energy distribution (SED) from the multi-band photopmetry are shown.
+Fifth, at the bottom left of the figure, the spectral energy distribution (SED) from the multiband photometry is shown.
 The observed magnitudes are shown by the circles, where the filled (open) circles correspond to the measurements used (not used) for the SED fitting.
-The error bar extending across the entire panel means non-detection ($< 3\,\sigma$) in the given band.
+The error bar extending across the entire panel represents nondetection ($< 3\sigma$) in the given band.
 The red spectrum corresponds to the best-fit template in the SED fitting (Section~\ref{sec:target_selection}).
-Finally, at the bottom-right of the figure, the sky position of the given object is shown by the red filled circle.
-The black open circles, grey shaded regions, and contours correspond to all the targets in the DEIMOS observations, the six DEIMOS masks, and the $z = 3.1$ LAE number density contours, respectively (same as those in Figure~\ref{fig:skydist_targets}).
+Finally, at the bottom right of the figure, the sky position of the given object is shown by the red filled circle.
+The black open circles, gray shaded regions, and contours correspond to all of the targets in the DEIMOS observations, the six DEIMOS masks, and the $z = 3.1$ LAE number density contours, respectively (the same as those in Figure~\ref{fig:skydist_targets}).